ArinkB/Monarchs/README.md

 ### Steps to Accomplish:

+- [x] Create ReadMe file to explain plan
-1. Import all necessary packages
+- [] Import all necessary packages
-2. Use tabula.app to convert pdf data to csv
+- [] Use tabula.app to convert pdf data to csv
-3. Database cleanup for each year individually
+- [] Database cleanup for each year individually
-4. Create Monarch Migration database
+- [] Create Monarch Migration database
-5. Use SQL and pandas to aggregate data
+- [] Use SQL and pandas to aggregate data
-6. Visualize travel and numbers using plot.ly and Power BI
+- [] Visualize travel and numbers using plot.ly and Power BI
+- [] Update ReadMe to futher explain varifications, language etc.

 ### Sources & Contacts